Adithya1798/Video-Surveillance-Threat-Detection-Using-YOLOv8-and-Custom-Object-Detection-Models/README.md

 To run the project, clone the repository into your local system and then run the following commands,

 - python -m venv venv #Create a Virtual Environment
-- venv\Scripts\Activate
+- venv\Scripts\Activate #Activate the Virtual Environement (You should essentially see a green "(venv)" in the CLI.
-- python threat_detection.py
+- python threat_detection.py #Run the Script.